OSGeo/gdal/doc/source/programs/gdal_vector_create.rst

     PROJ.4 declarations, or the name of a .prj file containing a WKT CRS definition.

     Mutually exclusive with :option:`--schema` and with :option:`--like`.

-.. option:: --output-layer <OUTPUT-LAYER>

-    Defined the output layer name.

-    This argument is only supported in case of single layer creation and it allows to define or override the name of the created layer.

 .. option:: --geometry-type <GEOMETRY-TYPE>